 The short answer

 Jesus and God are not two different people.
-Jesus is God, but he is one of the three persons — God the Father, God the Son, and God the Holy Spirit.
+Jesus is God, but he is one of the three persons of God: God the Father, God the Son, and God the Holy Spirit.
 All three are equally God, but are distinct persons in themselves.
-This is called the Trinity.
+This community of persons is called the Trinity.

 I want to warn you about something before we get into this article.
 The Trinity is probably the most difficult concept to understand in Christianity.
 People don’t like that.
 When people ask questions about Christianity, they tend to want simple answers that are easy to understand.
 If it isn’t easy to understand, people easily get frustrated and dismiss Christianity.
 Many people assume that if something doesn’t make immediate sense, then it must make no sense.
-But of course this is not really how the world works.
+But mystery and complexity are common in the world.
 Physics, math, programming, and even things like painting, poetry, and language are all very difficult topics.
-Life isn’t simple; the universe is complicated and while we employ a lot of simple answers for surface-level explanations, if you want real answers to things, you have to do a bit of work.
+Life isn’t simple; the universe is complicated, and while we employ a lot of simple answers for surface-level explanations, if you want real answers to things, you have to do a bit of work.

 Warning!
 Real thinking ahead!

-At Holy Ground we aim to provided academic, authoritative answers to your questions rather than the simplistic, childish answers that you were perhaps put-off with in Sunday school as a child.
-To really understand that Jesus and God are the same, and to understand what that means, is going to require some effort.
+At Holy Ground we aim to provided academic, authoritative answers to your questions rather than the simplistic, childish answers you may have heard in Sunday school as a child.
+To understand that Jesus and God are the same, and to understand what that statement means, requires effort.

-At the same time, there’s only so much you can get into with a short article.
-I’m going to give you the “quick” version of these ideas, as accurately and clearly as the space allows but with the understanding that this article cannot be a complete explanation.
+At the same time, there’s only so much you can discuss in a short article.
+I’m going to give you the “quick” version of these ideas, as accurately and clearly as the space allows, but with the understanding that this article cannot be a complete explanation.
 If you’re interested in a more complete explanation written in a very approachable style, I highly recommend Journey to Reality: Sacramental Life in a Secular Age.

 We’re going to start with the idea of God, then discuss the idea of the Trinity, and then we’ll be able to understand how Jesus can be both God and man—and why.